Projects - write an essay about ethical consumption

 Research 3: When researching solutions (Summary-Response)

-- Product labelling laws (usually contents and source of materials)
+- labelling laws (contents, source of materials, location of production)

-- NGO/Other labelling which indicates some kindof ethic e.g. Bluesign ( clothing) HSSE ( Jewelry), Dolphin safe (Tuna), Fairtrade (Various), Shade-grown coffee, Rainforest Alliance
+- labelling groups e.g. Bluesign ( clothing) HSSE ( Jewelry), Dolphin safe (Tuna), Fairtrade (Various), etc

 - Farming methods labels (e.g. free range chicken/eggs)